Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 So what happens to the skin when we are pregnant?
 Well, a lot of things can occur.
 You may experience acne, spider veins or darkening of the skin in certain areas.
 But for now, we are focusing on stretch marks and what the skin goes through as it stretches.

 When the skin is stretching, it becomes dry and itchy.
 The skin loses its much-needed elasticity.
-Researchers found that pregnancy disrupted the skin’s stretchy elastic fiber network, which is responsible for allowing skin to “snap” back into place when you stretch it.
-This study was lead by Dr. Frank Wang, MD and her findings have been published in the British Journal of Dermatology.
+Researchers have found that pregnancy disrupts the skin’s elastic fiber network, which is responsible for allowing skin to “snap” back into place when you stretch it.
+The study was lead by Dr. Frank Wang, MD and her findings have been published in the British Journal of Dermatology.

-How do we improve the elastin in our skin?
+How do we Improve the Elasticity of our Skin?

-- Omega fatty acids: help the skin's barrier function, with a strong barrier the layers of the skin hold on to moisture and protect the body from microbes and toxins.
+- Consume and Topically Apply Omega fatty acids: These fatty acids help the skin's barrier function.
+With a strong skin barrier, the layers of the skin hold onto moisture and protect the body from microbes and toxins.
+Carrier oils and plant butters are high in fatty acids.

-- Hydration: the skin's elasticity relies on hydration.
+- Increase Hydration: The skin's elasticity relies on hydration.
 Moisture needs to be abundant in all layers of the skin to maintain elasticity.
-Adequate hydration also promotes circulation and new cell growth. (new skin)
+Adequate hydration also promotes circulation and new cell growth.
+So make sure you are drinking lots of water as well as applying moisturizing products to the skin.

-- Vitamin E: with a high level of antioxidants vitamin e helps prevent cellular damage and conditions the skin.
+- Vitamin E: Vitamin E is a potent antioxidant that prevents cellular damage and conditions the skin.

-When the skin functions at an optimal level, it is harder to become damaged and thinned out.
+When the skin functions at an optimal level, it is harder for it to become damaged and thinned out.

 Perfect Body Harmony Shea Butter

-Shea butter is by far the most popular treatment during pregnancy.
+Shea butter is by far the most popular treatment of stretch marks during pregnancy.

-You are guaranteed pure, raw and unrefined Shea butter packed full of nutrients.
+You are guaranteed pure, raw, and unrefined Shea butter that has retained its nutrients.
 This product is imported from the country of Ghana in West Africa.
-You can purchase Perfect Body Harmony Shea butter on Amazon.com
+You can purchase Perfect Body Harmony Shea butter on Amazon.

 Perfect Body Harmony provides high quality and sustainable Shea butter.
-There is no point in buying drugstore, processed Shea butter; the most beneficial nutrients have been destroyed through processing and refining the butter.
-Using Shea butter in its most raw form will be abundant in everything you need to prevent stretch marks.
+There is no point in buying drugstore, processed Shea butter, because the most beneficial nutrients have been destroyed through processing and refining.
+Using Shea butter in its most raw form will ensure it is abundant in everything you need to prevent stretch marks.

 Taking care of the skin during pregnancy is a great way to prevent or reduce stretch marks.
 It is also time you can take for yourself and enjoy your growing baby.